or click image to search using:

 Once your fundamentals are correct and you are shooting with a straight and level cue, you need to master the stun stroke.
 This shot is the most important shot because it gives you a reference for cue ball positioning.

-Straight-In Stun Stroke When you hit a stun stroke on a straight in shot, it will produce a "stop shot."
+When you hit a stun stroke on a straight-in shot, it will produce a "stop shot."
 In other words, the ball stops as soon as it makes contact with the object ball.
-Factors that influence this are a blend of the following; cue tip location, force, follow through, and quickness (the amount of time it takes the cue tip to accelerate through the ball).
+Factors that influence this are a blend of the following;

 Play with these variables until you can manipulate each one and still get the same cue ball position.
 Measure your follow through by placing a ruler beside your cue tip.
 Then, vary the distance between the balls.